Chemical Engineering guide

 Non-professional job: Doesn't usually need a degree

-Always confirm the entry requirements for the particular university/course you're interested in, as requirements can vary between institutions.
+Always confirm for the particular university/course you're interested in, as grades and other requirements can vary between institutions.

 - BEng Chemical Engineering (three years)